 Their meeting held all the drama of a covert rendezvous.
-They were seated in a booth and ordered something.
-But Samantha wasn’t thinking about food.
+The host led them to a booth and they ordered something, but Samantha wasn’t thinking about food.

-“My family’s from New York State.
-I live in the city”
+“My family’s in New York State, but I live in the city”

 She poked at her salad, “There goes my surfer theory”.